qzhszl/Reporting-delays-a-widely-neglected-impact-factor-in-COVID-19-forecasts/readme.md

 ### **Summmary**

-This repository contains the codes to 1. generate a SIRD epidemic model, 2. uncover the reported delay for real data or generated synthetic data and 3. plot the evidence for reporting delays, which is described in the paper [Reporting delays: a widely neglecting impact factor in COVID-19 forecasts](https://arxiv.org/abs/2304.11863).
+This repository contains the codes to 1. generate a SIRD epidemic model, 2. uncover the reported delay for real data or generated synthetic data and 3. plot the evidence for reporting delays, which are described in the paper [Reporting delays: a widely neglecting impact factor in COVID-19 forecasts](https://arxiv.org/abs/2304.11863).
 If you use these codes, please cite the original paper and this repository.
 There are 6 main files in the repository:
 1. polyapdf.m:
 Return a Polya-Aeppli probability density function.
 2. odefcn.m: